Strzelce Krajeńskie – St Mary’s Church

 The church was built of bricks in the monk’s bond, bound with lime mortar, and partly of granite, carefully worked squares.
 It was situated north of the town square, orientated towards the cardinal sides of the world, so the body of the church was situated diagonally to the streets grid.
 Originally, it was separated from the market square on the south side by a narrow building block, while on the other sides the fenced church cemetery was adjacent to the town streets.

-Church was erected on a rectangular plan with a four-sided tower on the west side and a sacristy with a gallery on the first floor, placed on the north-eastern side, within the rectangular plan.
+an almost square base measuring 11.8 x 11.5 meters and a sacristy with a gallery on the first floor, placed on the north-eastern side, within the rectangular plan.
 The church’s nave received three aisles of six bays, without a separate chancel (it was only slightly suggested by extending the middle part of the eastern façade).
 Perhaps this solution was taken from the parish church in Gorzów, which was built a bit earlier, although the nave in Strzelce was more slender than in the squat church in Gorzów, and the tower was narrower.

 The outer elevations of the aisles have not been segmented by buttresses, while they were decorated with doubled ogival (in the south) and trefoil (in the north) blendes.
 The east gable was decorated with pyramidal blendes, culminating in the form of a cross blende, flanked with smaller niches.
 In Strzelce, the traditional form of the blende gable was modified, drilling additional niches in the blende fields.
 A third plane was created in this way and a new chiaroscuro effect was obtained.
 The church tower had four floors, three of which received a rich decoration consisting of pointed blendes flanking moulded, high windows and openings.

 During the reconstruction of the fifteenth century pseudo-basilica space was introduced with the main nave lighting only through the windows of the side aisles.
-The reason for this was the introduction of stellar vaults in the central nave and aisles, with oval ribs converging on semicircular shafts descending on the imposts of pillars, and embedded directly in the walls of the aisles.
+The reason for this was the introduction of stellar vaults in the central nave and aisles, perhaps referring to the architecture of the Prussia, at the time when the New March belonged to the Teutonic Knights.
+Vaults had oval ribs converging on semicircular shafts descending on the imposts of pillars, and embedded directly in the walls of the aisles.
 In the sacristy, a cross-rib vault was used.
 Since the late Gothic reconstruction, the church was covered with a single roof over all ailses and central nave.

 Current state

 As a result of post-war renovation, the church today presents the form of a basilica from the outside (each aisle with a separate roof) with a preserved spatial layout from the Gothic period, while inside the pseudo-basilica layout from the late Gothic reconstruction has been restored.
 Two annexes at the western ends of the aisles (stair turrets) and both porches are completely early modern elements.
-In addition, the windows of the aisles, the western elevations of the aisles with half-gables, the frames of the blendes from the north and south, and the granite plinth were transformed in the 19th century.
+In addition, the windows of the aisles and central nave, the western elevations of the aisles with half-gables, the frames of the blendes from the north and south, and the granite plinth were transformed in the 19th century.
 The upper part of the eastern gable and the vaults had to be reconstructed after the destruction of the last war (the vault of the central nave completely collapsed).

 show this monument on map